Signiant/web-transfer-api-samples/README.md

 If you are transferring to local storage, you can get an API key from [developer.mediashuttle.com](https://developer.mediashuttle.com)

-If you are transferring to cloud storage you can request one from [info.signiant.com](http://info.signiant.com/flight-Free-Trial_1.html)
+If you are transferring to cloud storage you can request a key from [info.signiant.com](http://info.signiant.com/flight-Free-Trial_1.html)

 ## API Documentation